 How a Vibration Plate Works

-Oscillating vibrations from a vibration plate transmits energy to your body.
+Oscillating vibrations from a vibrating plate transmits energy to your body.
 This causes your muscles to contract and then expand.
 In the same way that muscle contraction helps to burn calories, a vibration plate mimics this effect but at a much faster rate.
 Muscles contract and expand multiple times a second as opposed to once or twice a moment.
 As such, it takes only a fraction of the time to achieve the same results.

 Strength training relies on the amount of load that a muscle is able to lift, push, or pull.
 When you step on a vibration plate, a specific frequency and amplitude of vibration is selected.
 The vibrations stimulate contractions which leads to high levels of muscle exertion.